-AT 124 Fundamentals of Electronic Steering Systems - 2 Credits Prerequisite: A grade of "C" or higher in AT 100
+Fundamentals of Electronic Steering Systems - 2 Credits

 This course is designed to provide the theory and application of electronic assist power steering systems.
 Students will study the different designs of electronic power assist steering, such as the electric assist rack and pinion as well as the electric assist that is mounted directly onto the steering column.
 Students will also study the operational theories of variable assist power steering systems.
 Students will become familiar with diagnostic processes as they apply to electronic steering systems.
 Students will also discuss future trends as they apply to steering systems.